openfaas/openfaas.github.io/_posts/2021-04-08-bring-gitops-to-your-openfaas-functions-with-argocd.md

 ### Acknowledgements

-* Special Thanks to [Alex Ellis](https://twitter.com/alexellisuk) for all guidance and for merging changes into OpenFaaS to better support this workflow.
+* [Alex Ellis](https://twitter.com/alexellisuk) for guidance, editing and providing the diagrams.
-* Special Thanks to [Furkan Türkal](https://twitter.com/furkanturkaI) for all the support.
+* [Furkan Türkal](https://twitter.com/furkanturkaI) for all the support.

 ### References